School City of East Chicago

-School City of East Chicago often shortened to SCEC is a school district headquartered in East Chicago, Indiana.
+School City of East Chicago often shortened to SCEC is a school district headquartered in East Chicago, Indiana, United States.
 The district serves all of East Chicago.

-Mandatory Uniform Policies
+Mandatory uniform policies

 All district students, except those with parent or religious waivers and those with too much financial hardship to abide by the rule, are required to abide by a dress code that restricts colors worn by students.
 Students may wear solid red, white, or navy blue shirts, including collared shirts, T-shirts, blouses, turtlenecks, sweaters, and sweatshirts.
 Students may wear navy blue bottoms, including trousers, skirts, skorts, and shorts.
 Students may wear dress or athletic shoes colored navy blue, black, white, or red.
 Belts and shoelaces must be solid colors.
 Students may wear outfits from a "nationally recognized youth organization" such as the Boy Scouts of America or Girl Scouts of the USA on meeting days.

-Member schools
+Schools

 Academics

-The total student graduation rate for the district was 72.8%, as of the 2018-19 school year.
+The total student graduation rate for the district was 72.8%, as of the 2018–19 school year.